Want to lead others? What to learn about outdoor adventure leadership? Want to have the best job on campus? You are in the right place.

-Student Outdoor Leadership Expeditions is the most in-depth, long-term leadership development program on campus.
+Student Outdoor Leadership Experience is the most in-depth, long-term leadership development program on campus.
 And the most fun.

 SOLE is unlike any other course or training program you ever had.
-You’ll learn how to handle real situations (like the above sea kayak trip), learn how to climb, kayak, bike, backpack, and be ready for life in college and after graduation.
+You’ll learn how to handle real situations, learn how to climb, kayak, bike, backpack, and be ready for life in college and after graduation.

 Learn how to: rock climb, whitewater kayak, mountain bike, paddleboard, and then learn how to easily and comfortably take others outside with your leadership and teaching skills.

-If you make it through the 80 hours (over 4 weekends in the spring), you’ll have the skills to join the staff, whether with us or for another outfitter.
+If you make it through the 100 hours (over 5 weekends, 2 weeks in May, and 2 classroom sessions), you’ll have the skills to join the staff, whether with us or for another outfitter.
+SOLE is the main way people become adventure trip staff for UTOP.

 To join the SOLE course, you should have some outdoor experience, like hiking or paddling with the family, climbing with a high school club team, or involved with scouts.